Setting up a TypeScript project

 To use TypeScript in our projects, we'll need the following prerequisites:

-npm install --dev typescript
+npm install --save-dev typescript

 TypeScript can be a development dependency in our project, as shown above.
 There's no need to pollute the production environment or the system's global repository with TypeScript.